DanielFLopez1620/orion_gz/orion_gz/README.md

 ### ROS topic for a sensor / actuator doesn't exists

-Remeber that the connections between GZ and ROS 2 are possible by using bridges, there are certain definitions made.
+Remember that the connections between GZ and ROS 2 are possible by using bridges, there are certain definitions made.
 However, there are possibilities of mismatches or missing topics.
-In this cases, run the simulation with your prefered args, then proceed:
+In this cases, run the simulation with your preferred args, then proceed:

 1. Open a terminal and list the topics: